 Every hour of effort you put in today basically reduces that 1 hour from the total (say 1000 hours) you need to put in.
 So, you are working NOW (urgently) continuously on what you consider important in the long term.

-More time invested now means less would be needed later, and you will keep making steady progress with more time to take into account any unexpected turn of events or requirements.
+If you invest more time now, you would need to put in less time later.
+You will also keep making steady progress with more time to take into account any unexpected turn of events or requirements.

 So, even if you are debating as to when you should begin your formal CAT coaching, or wondering which is the best CAT coaching for you, or you have joined a coaching but haven’t really got going, it is important that you start that long journey now.
 Make what is important also urgent enough to invest some time into today.

 Start small, that’s okay – but start today!
 And if you have already started, make today mean something.
 Invest a little today (very similar to the concept of SIP in equity markets!!)